Unexpected charges when signing up for NOW or starting a free trial

 Here’s when you might see authorisation charges on your account or bank statement:

-Authorisation when signing up for NOW TV
+Authorisation when joining NOW

-This is because we authorise your NOW TV account and any free trials you sign up for separately.
+This is because we authorise your NOW account and any free trials you sign up for separately.
 So you could see one authorisation charge for your account sign up, and another authorisation charge for the free trials you’ve added.

 Authorisation when starting a free trial